CalebGideon/Node.js-JSON-Parser/README.md

     <hr>
     <img src="README_IMGS/7.jpg" alt="Folder 3" style="max-width:100%;">
     <hr>
-    <li><b>If you want to quickly test if it works.
-Grab the Test folder inside of the JSON Github repository, and drag it into the same folder as your working file.
+    <li><b>If you want to test if it works quickly, you can grab the Test folder inside of the JSON Github repository, and then drag it into the same folder as your working file.
 Then run this code:</b></li>
     <pre><code> var path = "./test_data/valid.json";
                 const {Parse} = require('jsonparser');
                 const fs = require('fs');